 Nursing employment outlook

 The employment outlook for nurses is excellent.
-According to a recent report by the U.S. Bureau of Labor Statistics, the nation will need 1 million new nurses by 2022.
+According to a recent report by the U.S. Bureau of Labor Statistics, the nation will need nearly 440,000 new nurses by 2024.
 That makes nursing the second-hottest career choice in the country.

 Why get a BSN degree?

 The U.S. Department of Health and Human Services recommends that at least 80% of nurses hold at least a BSN (currently, only 35% of nurses have a BSN degree or higher).
 In today’s healthcare environment, the BSN is the most desired nursing credential, with a median salary of $68,450.
 A bachelor’s degree in nursing will enable you to work as a nurse in any healthcare setting, and it is the recommended initial degree if your goal is to be a nurse practitioner, nurse anesthetist, nurse midwife, nurse researcher or nurse educator.